 Data Access and Storage

-If applicable, the author is required to provide raw data in connection with the article for an editorial review and must be prepared to provide public access to data and in any case, must be prepared to maintain data for a reasonable time after publication.
+Authors are asked to provide raw data in relation to the manuscript for editorial review and must be prepared to provide public access to the data.

-An author should not generally publish a script that basically describes the same research in more than one journal or major publication.
-Sending the same script to more than one journal simultaneously is an unethical and unacceptable publishing behavior.
+An author is not allowed to publish the same research paper in more than one journal.
+Submitting the same manuscript to more than one journal together is to publish unethical and unacceptable behavior.

-Appropriate recognition of the work of others must always be given.
-The author must quote publications that have an influence in determining the nature of the work reported.
+Citation of other people's work must always be done.
+Authors should cite publications that have been influential in determining the nature of the work being reported.

-When an author finds significant errors or inaccuracies in his published work, it is the author's duty to immediately notify the journal or publisher of the editor and work with the editor to pull back or correct the paper.
+When an author finds significant errors or inaccuracies in his published work, it is the author's obligation to immediately notify the Editorial Board to withdraw or correct the manuscript.